-Japanese Stewartia: A Multi-Season Beauty
+Japanese Stewartia: A Multi-Season Beaut

-asily grown and beautiful in all four seasons, Japanese Stewartia earns its keep in the garden year-round.
+/asily grown and beautiful in all four seasons, Japanese Stewartia earns its keep in the garden year-round.
 Valuable as a specimen tree in the lawn or shrub border, it offers long-term impact in the landscape with its summer flowers, brilliant autumn color and exfoliating bark that provides dramatic winter interest.

 Japanese Stewartia (Stewartia pseudocamellia) is perfectly suited to the suburban landscape.
 In the winter, its beautiful bark and sinewy, muscular trunk and branches create an unbeatable effect.
 The bark has the look of camouflage gear, smooth with patches of rich gray, tan and terra cotta.